Algoma Steel

-Algoma Steel Inc. (formerly Algoma Steel; Essar Steel Algoma) is an integrated primary steel producer located on the St. Marys River in Sault Ste.
+Algoma Steel Inc. (formerly The Algoma Steel Corporation, Limited; Essar Steel Algoma) is an integrated primary steel producer located on the St. Marys River in Sault Ste.
 Marie, Ontario, Canada.
-Its products are sold in Canada and the United States as well as overseas.
-Algoma Steel was founded in 1902 by Francis Clergue, an American entrepreneur who had settled in Sault Ste.
+Algoma Steel was founded in 1901 by Francis Clergue, an American entrepreneur who had settled in Sault Ste.
 Marie.
-The company emerged from bankruptcy protection in 2004.
-In April 2007, Algoma Steel was purchased by India's Essar Group for US$ 1.63 billion, continuing operations as a subsidiary known as Essar Steel Algoma Inc. It was purchased again in 2017, by a group of US investors.
+The company is a traditional blast furnace based steel maker that is building an electric arc furnace to produce steel with a lower carbon footprint.

+Algoma Steel has been privately owned several times, listed on the Toronto Stock Exchange at least three times; and has been a subsidiary or affiliate of Canadian Pacific Limited (1980s), Dofasco (1988-1991) and Essar Group (2007-2017).
+Reflecting the challenging environment for Canadian steel makers, Algoma and its predecessor companies have been financially restructured at least four times.
+Algoma first was in receivership following the Great Depression in 1932; while in recent decades it emerged from bankruptcy protection in 1992 and 2004, and was in creditor protection again in 2015-2018.

-In May 2021, it was announced that Algoma "was to become a public company again" as it had agreed a merger with New York-based acquisition firm Legato Merger Corp, which is a NASDAQ-listed special-purpose acquisition company.
-The deal would give Algoma just over $1.1 billion US worth of new shares in Legato.
+In May 2021, it was announced that Algoma "was to become a public company again" as it had agreed a merger with New York–based acquisition firm Legato Merger Corp, which is a NASDAQ-listed special-purpose acquisition company.
+Following the deal, Algoma listed its shares on the Toronto Stock Exchange for the third time.